Black Forest: Tourist attractions

 The most heavily frequented tourist destinations and resorts in the Black Forest are the Titisee and the Schluchsee.
 Both lakes offer opportunities for water sports like diving and windsurfing.
 The Mummelsee is a recreational lake and a starting point for a number of hiking trails including the Kunstpfad am Mummelsee ("sculpture trail at the Mummelsee").
 The Murg valley, the Kinzig valley, the Triberg Waterfalls and the Open Air Museum at Vogtsbauernhof are also popular.
 Lookout mountains include the Feldberg, the Belchen, the Kandel and the Schauinsland in the Southern Black Forest; and the Hornisgrinde, the Schliffkopf, the Hohloh, the Merkur and the Teufelsmühle in the Northern Black Forest.
 The height differences in the mountains are used in many places for hang gliding and paragliding.

-One oft-visited town is Baden-Baden with its thermal baths and festival hall.
+One often visited town is Baden-Baden with its thermal baths and festival hall.
 Other thermal baths are found in the spa resorts of Badenweiler, Bad Herrenalb, Bad Wildbad, Bad Krozingen, Bad Liebenzell and Bad Bellingen.
 From the beginning of the 19th century, the desire for spa and bathing resorts arose in all of Central Europe because of the increasing economic potential, increasing mobility and the use of advertising.
 The Neo-renaissance style Friedrichsbad and the Palais Thermal are examples for spas built in this era.

 Other tourist destinations are the old imperial town of Gengenbach, the former county towns of Wolfach, Schiltach and Haslach im Kinzigtal and the flower and wine village of Sasbachwalden at the foot of the Hornisgrinde.
 Picturesque old towns may be visited in Altensteig, Dornstetten, Freiburg im Breisgau, Gernsbach, Villingen and Zell am Harmersbach.
 Baiersbronn is a centre of gastronomic excellence, Freudenstadt is built around the largest market place in Germany.
 Gersbach's floral displays have won awards as the German Golden Village of 2004 and the European Golden Village of 2007.

 Noted for their fine interiors are the former monastery of St. Blasien as well as the abbeys of Sankt Trudpert, St. Peter and St. Märgen.
 Alpirsbach Abbey and the ruined Hirsau Abbey were built of red sandstone in the Hirsau style.
 Another idyllic rural edifice is Wittichen Abbey near Schenkenzell.

 There are well known winter sports areas around the Feldberg, near Todtnau with its FIS downhill ski run of Fahler Loch and in Hinterzarten, a centre and talent forge for German ski jumpers.
 In the Northern Black Forest, the winter-sports areas are concentrated along the Black Forest High Road and on the ridge between the Murg and Enz rivers around Kaltenbronn.